neohelden/universal_mic_stream/universal_mic_stream/README.md

 # universal_mic_stream

-Static functions for accessing the microphone cross-platform with ease.
+**universal_mic_stream** enables you to access the microphone as a stream of data across different platforms and devices.

 Currently, **universal_mic_stream** works on **iOS**, **Android** and **MacOS**, with Web support planned for the near future.